ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: AI-tool Interaction Standard in

-\toun processes requests through a standard interaction protocol, illustrated in Supplementary Figure~\ref{fig:tool_interact}.
+\toun processes requests through a standard interaction schema, illustrated in Supplementary Figure~\ref{fig:tool_interact}.
 All interactions are formatted as a single string that encodes a function call, specifying the desired tool's name and its input arguments.
-This protocol provides the foundation for all interactions with \toun, enabling a suite of core operations including tool search, calling, discovery, optimization, and composition.
+This schema provides the foundation for all interactions with \toun, enabling tool search, calling, discovery, optimization, and composition.